 We point out that we are one of the first downtown projects to go through the City's review process since the City's story pole process was enacted.
-Our efforts in coming up with a Story Pole Plan have revealed several practical issues with the story pole policy in a downtown setting; namely (i) the zero or reduced property line setbacks required in the downtown area, (ii) the effect of the story pole policy on businesses operating on the properties that are in the process of being redeveloped, and (iii) public health and safety concerns of using netting versus using pennants that are common in other jurisdictions.
+Our efforts in coming up with a Story Pole Plan have revealed several practical issues with the story pole policy in a downtown setting:

+- 1.)
+The zero or reduced property line setbacks required in the downtown area. - 2.)
+The effect of the City's story pole policy on businesses operating on the properties that are in the process of being redeveloped - 3.)
+Public health and safety concerns of using netting versus using pennants that are common in other jurisdictions.

 Attached is a Story Pole Plan that shows what story poles are possible with the support guy wires and with allowing limited access to the operating businesses.
+The story poles along First Street, which represent approximately the front half of the proposed building, can be constructed in full compliance with the City's story pole policy.
+The story poles along the alley will have to be inset from the rear and side property lines a distance of 8' in order to accommodate the required guy wire supports.
+In addition, we are representing one edge of the elevator tower and it is pushed slightly to the Northwest in order to maintain the access to the parking lot.
 We believe that this Story Pole Plan is in substantial compliance with the City's story pole policy.
 Further, we believe that the Story Pole Plan serves the stated purpose of the City's story pole policy; namely, "to help show the development's height, massing and profile in the context of the actual environment and to help provide a visual notice of a project."